Skip to Main Content

 Off Campus Access

 If you are unsure of how to access material in our digital collections when not on campus, see the Remote Access LibGuide for more information.
 Off-campus accessibility is only provided to PTS students, faculty, and staff, with the exception of ATLAS for Alums.
 When entering your last name to log in for electronic access, omit hyphens, apostrophes, and spaces.
-If you encounter problems with remote access, call the circulation desk during library hours at 412-924-1354, or email Carrie Carter, Mark Russell, Tisha Woo, or libraryinfo@pts.edu.
+If you encounter problems with remote access, call the circulation desk during library hours at 412-924-1354, or email Carrie Nelson, Mark Russell, Tisha Woo, or libraryinfo@pts.edu.

 Online Commentaries